 - The Fish Habitat Action Team has received funding for a workshop that will identify representative species for different habitats in the tidal and non-tidal Chesapeake Bay.
 Using these representative species, experts will evaluate the factors that influence habitat function and provide criteria to qualify these factors’ significance.

-- Work with the Chesapeake Bay Program’s Forage Action Team to complete and share the results of our work to understand the impacts hardened shorelines have on forage abundance, diversity and health and to determine the threshold beyond which proposed shoreline hardening should not be approved.
+- Worked with the Chesapeake Bay Program’s Forage Action Team to complete and share the results of our work to understand the impacts hardened shorelines have on forage abundance, diversity and health and to determine the threshold beyond which proposed shoreline hardening should not be approved.